Blues rally for 3-2 win over Kings on Hoffman’s goal in OT

-LOS ANGELES (AP) — Mike Hoffman scored 90 seconds into overtime and the St. Louis Blues rallied for a 3-2 victory over the Los Angeles Kings on Friday night.
+It was an NHL-leading seventh goal for St. Louis when it is playing 6-on-5.

+“Obviously, backchecking is key there.
+I just tried to get on my horse and whack the puck back out through the neutral zone,” Hoffman said.
+“Perron made a good play, came down and had a good shot.”

-Hoffman ripped a slap shot from the right faceoff circle past Cal Petersen for his seventh goal of the season to give the Blues their third straight win.
-David Perron scored twice for St. Louis, including with 44 seconds remaining to send it to overtime.
+In overtime, Hoffman ripped a slap shot from the right faceoff circle after getting a feed from Torey Krug for his seventh goal of the season.

 Perron has nine goals this year and extended his point streak to five games (three goals, three assists).
 Ville Husso stopped 28 shots.